Browser does not support script.

 Matthew Taylor, Director of Marketing, Student Recruitment and Admissions, spoke about the importance and necessity of our scholarship provision and gave an overview of the impact your donations have on our students.
 This impact was further highlighted when attendees had the chance to listen to 2 scholarship recipients, Eve and Richard.

-Visit our YouTube channel to find out more about how your impact helped support Eve during her degree and was the influencing factor in her continuing with her studies on our Doctorate of Counselling Psychology course at York St John.
+Find out more about how your impact helped support Eve during her degree and was the influencing factor in her continuing with her studies on our Doctorate of Counselling Psychology course at York St John.

 After learning about this impact of their continued support, attendees broke for lunch with the chance to network and chat to specialist staff members about scholarship support.
 Afterwards, guests gained exclusive access to our new Health Simulation Suite which provides state-of-the-art training facilities for our allied healthcare professionals, paramedics and nurses of the future.
 The suite comprises of 2 simulated hospital wards, clinical and community environments, and a domestic flat, in which our students can apply their learning.